 How long do I have to bring a negligence claim?

 After a certain period of time, a negligence claim will become ‘time-barred’ or ‘statute-barred’.
 This is normally an absolute defence to a claim.
 This is called ‘limitation’.
-The primary limitation period in negligence claims is six years from the date of loss.
+The primary limitation period in negligence claims is six years from the date of the negligence.
 A potentially longer secondary limitation period may apply: three years from the date of discovery of the negligence - or the date it ought to have been discovered.
 In practice it can often be difficult relying on the secondary period as the court may decide you ought to have discovered the negligence sooner.
 There is a ‘long-stop’ limitation period of 15 years.

 The law of limitation is complicated and you should seek legal advice as soon as you believe you may have suffered loss as a result of negligence.